 If the Defendant is charged with Habitual Impaired Driving or Felony Death by Vehicle, giving the Superior Court original jurisdiction of the case, the defendant may be required to give notice of the defense of duress upon a motion for such disclosure from the State.
 N.C.G.S.
 15A-905(c)(1).
-If the Defendant is required to give such notice by order of the court, the Defendant must give such notice generally 20 working days after the case is set for trial and must specifically state the nature and extent of the duress defense.
+If the Defendant is required to give such notice by order of the court, the Defendant must do so within 20 business days after the case is set for trial and must specifically state the nature and extent of the duress defense.

 If the defendant is charged with misdemeanor driving while impaired, the original jurisdiction of the court being with the district court, then there is no requirement to give notice to the State of the intent to assert the defense of duress.
 See Badson.